What does Buildmark cover?

 Insurance before completion

-The builder is responsible to complete the home to the NHBC Standards.
+The builder is responsible for completing the home to NHBC Standards.
 After exchange of contracts if, because of insolvency or fraud, your builder does not start or complete building your new home, we will reimburse your deposit or arrange for the home to be completed in line with the NHBC Standards.

 We will pay up to a maximum of 10% of the purchase price or £100,000, whichever is less.

 During the first 2 years - builder warranty and NHBC Guarantee

 The builder is responsible for putting right any damage caused by their failure to build to the NHBC Standards.

 - The builder should put right, within a reasonable time and at their own expense, any damage caused to your home which is notified to them during the relevant notification period.

 - If you have to move out of your home so that work can be done, the builder, by prior arrangement, should meet any reasonable costs you incur for removal, storage and appropriate alternative accommodation.